MetOffice/mo-data-services-example-code/README.md

-# Notification and download of Met Office atmospheric model data
+# Notification and download of Met Office model data
 ### Timely access to forecast data at a granular level
-  This API provides access to UK and Global atmospheric model data to customers who have signed up for a service.
+  This API provides access to UK and Global model data to customers who have signed up for a service.

 ### Services available: